 Next Level Recovery:

-If you have the means, sports massage is an incredibly beneficial recovery technique.
+If you have the means, sports massage is the #1 rate recovery technique in the scientific literature (5) after 8 hours of sleep and rest days.
 Once a week, a month of whatever you can afford, massage is money well spent.
 Yoga is a recovery technique that I can’t advocate enough.
 Its stretching, core, relaxation, meditation all wrapped up in one.
 Try it on your next recovery day!

 To truly chill out a sensory deprivation tank will take your recovery day to the next level.
 I find my Heart Rate Variability goes up nicely following a 90 minute float, not to mention I feel great.